 Results: Even countries experiencing declines in fisheries productivity and catch potential would derive more catch and profits through climate-adaptive management than through business-as-usual management (Figure 3).
 Furthermore, in many countries, adaptive management would not only reduce the impacts of climate change, but would actually increase catch and profits relative to today (Figure 3).
 Climate-adaptive fisheries management results in greater cumulative profits than business-as-usual management for 99% of countries under both RCPs 6.0 and 8.5.
 It results in greater cumulative catches than business-as-usual management in 98% and 67% of countries in RCPs 6.0 and 8.5, respectively.
 Furthermore, under adaptive management, 71% and 45% of countries derive more catch and profits from fisheries in 2100 relative to today under RCPs 6.0 and 8.5, respectively.
 The impacts of climate change on fisheries and the opportunities and benefits of climate-adaptive fisheries management reforms can be explored for specific countries in this interactive web application: https://sfg-ucsb.shinyapps.io/fishcast2/

-Implications for adaptation: Fisheries management that accounts for shifts in species distributions and productivity due to climate change will generate better outcomes than business-as-usual management in all countries, even those hardest hit by climate change.
+Implications for adaptation: Improved fisheries management, not to mention fisheries management that accounts for shifts in species distributions and productivity due to climate change, will generate better outcomes than business-as-usual management in all countries, even those hardest hit by climate change.
 In the section below, we detail seven key recommendations for implementing such reforms.

 Figure 3.
 Panel (A) shows that maximum sustainable yield (MSY) is forecast to decrease in equatorial exclusive economic zones (EEZs) and increase in poleward EEZs through 2100.
 Panel (B) shows that adaptive management results in higher catch and profits in 2100 relative to today for many, but not all, EEZs despite climate change.
 Panel (C) shows that adaptive management nearly always yields more cumulative profits than business-as-usual management and frequently yields more cumulative catches than business-as-usual management.